This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Another treatment option for brachial plexus injuries is an injection of botulinum toxin A, also known as Botox.
 This toxin comes from a bacterium and causes paralysis.

 Botox can temporarily paralyze or weaken that muscle so that the other one can become stronger with more use and will eventually balance out.
-Physical therapy to strengthen that muscle is typically utilized in conjunction with Botox injections.
+Physical therapy to strengthen that muscle is typically utilized with Botox injections.

 Brachial plexus injuries are not always serious, but they can be.
 If you have a child born with this type of injury, you could be dealing with months of therapy and even surgeries.
 Your child could be facing lifelong complications.
 If you believe someone was at fault during childbirth, you may have a case to make for compensation.